Matt Olson Preview, Player Props: Braves vs. Dodgers

-Matt Olson -- with a slugging percentage of .385 in his past 10 games (including zero home runs) -- will be in action for the Atlanta Braves against the Los Angeles Dodgers, with Julio Urias on the mound, on September 1 at 10:10 PM ET.
+Matt Olson -- with a slugging percentage of .357 in his past 10 games (including zero homers) -- will be in action for the Atlanta Braves against the Los Angeles Dodgers, with Bobby Miller on the hill, on September 2 at 9:10 PM ET.

-He had a hitless performance in his most recent game (0-for-5) against the Dodgers.
+In his previous game he had a hitless showing (0-for-5) against the Dodgers.

 Matt Olson Game Info & Props vs. the Dodgers